fernanda-freitas/slide-on-scroll-gallery/README.md

 </br>
 </br>

 This is an image gallery section that slides in different timings and uses a soft parallax effect.
-Built using HTML, CSS, JavaScript and Framer Motion.
+It was built using HTML, CSS, JavaScript and Framer Motion.
 The functionality of the gallery was inspired by Olivier Larose's <a href="https://blog.olivierlarose.com/demos/smooth-parallax-scroll" target="_blank">Parallax scroll</a>

 #### First, access the project
 ```bash